igemsoftware2019/Lambert_GA_FluoroCents/README.md

     Source of Sample
     Additional Notes

 The latitude and longitude coordinates for each test can then be retrieved from the DynamoDB database and displayed within the FluoroCents Android app using Google Maps API.
 Each location marker for its respective test is labelled with characteristics as inputted by the user.
 These features make up the helminth diagnosis mapping tool (HDMT).
 This tool is built into the testing app and accessible on mobile phones across the globe.
-Healthcare workers can easily access data where helminth infections are prevalent and which areas are in immediate need of aid.
+Healthcare workers can easily access data where helminth infections are prevalent in order to prioritize immediate need of aid.
 On a broader scale, this enables healthcare workers to allocate resources and plan distribution pipelines in a way that is efficient and resourceful.
 Housing all parts of the diagnosis workflow, including the measurement of fluorescence, storage of data, and map access all in one app serves as a highly useful capability in the field.

 <div align="center"><center><img src="T--Lambert_GA--appscreenshots2.png" align="center" /></center></div>
 <div align="center"><figcaption>